About this course

 How does the program work?

-In this program, graduate students and post-doctoral fellows identify their strengths, construct a learning plan, reflect on experiential learning, and receive one-on-one professional skills coaching.
-Students in the certificate program develop a professional skills eportfolio that documents their achievements and growth.
+In this program, graduate students and post-doctoral fellows identify their strengths, construct a learning plan, reflect on experiential learning, and seek out professional skills or career coaching.
+Students in the certificate program develop their own professional skills portfolio or website that documents their achievements and growth.

-During their first term in GPS 974, students must attend scheduled classes and complete assigned work.
+During their first term in GPS 974, students must attend scheduled classes, either through the in-person or the synchronous online section, and complete assigned work.
 In subsequent terms, students must remain registered in GPS 974 until they complete the program's requirements.
 Most students complete the certificate program in 1-2 terms, and students may start in either the fall or winter, as well as continue over the spring and summer if needed.

 Coursework